embark-studio/elemental/README.md

 A loading symbol can be used in an element as long as there isn't a duplicate element without a loading symbol.

+#### UX
+User experience design (UX, UXD, UED or XD) is the approach of using analytical tools to improve the mechanics of the interface.

+#### UI
+User interface design (UI) Graphical Aesthetics, is used to describe graphical or aesthetic changes that improve the interface.